Parliamentary.ai

 Overview

-This bill aims to restrict access to taxpayer-funded benefits for non-UK citizens from the European Union and European Economic Area (EEA).
-It introduces requirements for declarations of nationality, limits benefit amounts, and mandates a minimum contribution period before eligibility.
+The Benefit Entitlement (Restriction) Bill aims to limit access to taxpayer-funded benefits for non-UK citizens from the European Union and European Economic Area (EEA).
+The bill introduces stricter eligibility criteria and limits the amount and duration of benefits payable.

 Description

-• Declaration of Nationality: Applicants for a national insurance number or taxpayer-funded benefits must declare their nationality.
+• Declaration of Nationality: Applicants for national insurance numbers and taxpayer-funded benefits must declare their nationality.

 • Dependants: Non-UK EU/EEA citizens are only eligible for housing benefit or council tax benefit in England and Wales if they are spouses or dependants of a UK citizen.

-• Benefit Amount: Benefits paid to EU/EEA citizens cannot exceed the equivalent benefit in their home country.
+• Amount of Benefit: Benefits paid to EU/EEA citizens cannot exceed the equivalent benefit in their home country.

-• Claimant's Contribution: EU/EEA citizens must have made national insurance contributions for at least four years, and any benefit payment cannot exceed six months in a year.
+• Claimant's Contribution: EU/EEA citizens must have made national insurance contributions for at least four years to be eligible for benefits, and any benefit payment cannot exceed six months in a year.

-• Information Gathering: The government is required to collect and publish data on the number and cost of benefits received by non-UK EU/EEA citizens.
+• Information Gathering: The government must collect and publish data on the number and cost of benefits paid to non-UK EU/EEA citizens.

 Government Spending